efuzy/efuzy/docs/src/pages/vue-directives/go-back.md

 ---
 title: Handling Back Button
-desc: How to manage the back button in a Quasar app.
+desc: How to manage the back button in a Efuzy app.
 ---
 When writing reusable code for building a mobile App and a website, it's important to know how to handle the "Back" button.
 More specifically, how to manage buttons on your layout/page that should make your App's "go back" to the previous page.